Mishima: A Life in Four Chapters: Production

 Mishima dramatizes three of the writer's novels and also uses segments from his autobiographical novel Confessions of a Mask.
-At least two scenes, one showing the young Mishima being aroused by a painting of the Christian martyr Sebastian, and another where a young Mishima purposefully exaggerates his illness at a military draft health checkup, appear in this book.
+At least two scenes, one showing the young Mishima being aroused by a painting of Saint Sebastian and another where he exaggerates his illness at a military health examination, appear in Confessions of a Mask.

 The use of one further Mishima novel, Forbidden Colors, which describes the marriage of a homosexual man to a woman, was denied by Mishima's widow.
 As Schrader wanted to visualize a book illustrating Mishima's narcissism and sexual ambiguity, he chose the novel Kyoko's House (which he had translated for him exclusively) instead.
-Kyoko's House contains four equally ranking storylines, featuring four protagonists, but Schrader picked out only the one which he considered relevant.
+Kyoko's House contains four storylines following different protagonists, but Schrader picked only the one which he considered most relevant.

 Mishima used various colour palettes to differentiate between frame story, flashbacks and scenes from Mishima's novels: the scenes set in 1970 were shot in naturalistic colours, the flashbacks in black-and-white, the Temple of the Golden Pavilion-episode is dominated by golden and green, Kyoko's House by pink and grey, and Runaway Horses by orange and black.

 Pre-production began in February 1984.
-Cinematographer John Bailey instructed the Japanese crew to set up a screening of Hideo Gosha's film Goyokin, which was screened as an important reference for the "look" of the film.
+Cinematographer John Bailey instructed the Japanese crew to set up a screening of Hideo Gosha's film Goyokin as an important reference for the "look" of the film.

 Roy Scheider was the narrator in the original movie version and on the early VHS release.
-On the 2001 DVD release, Scheider's voice-over was substituted with a narration by an uncredited actor.
+On the 2001 DVD release, Scheider's voice-over was substituted with narration by an uncredited actor.
 The 2008 DVD re-release contains both Scheider's and the alternate narration (plus Ken Ogata's for the Japanese version).
 In a commentary on Amazon.com, Schrader explained this was a manufacturing error in 2001 and that the voice belonged to the photographer Paul Jasmin.